talha-muhib/Personal-projects/Kruskal's & Prim's Algorithms/README.md

 # Kruskal's Algorithm vs. Prim's Algorithm
-Created a visualizer in Pygame to show the difference between Kruskal's Algorithm and Prim's Algorithm for minimum cost spanning trees.
+Created a visualizer in Pygame to show the difference between Kruskal's Algorithm and Prim's Algorithm for minimum cost spanning trees on graphs with 1-11 vertices.
+I also added a small probability of getting disconnected graphs to show that neither algorithm works correctly unless the graph is connected.

 NOTE on Kruskal's algorithm:
 A data structure called Union-Find is used to detect cycles while running the algorithm.
 The disjoint_set.py file shows an array-based implementation.